 It also means that the poor and lowly are not permitted to criticise and condemn the rich and powerful.
 After all, the rich can afford the protection of law: the poor cannot.
-As I have well experienced, it is perfectly acceptable for a rich or corporate purpetrator to commit a covert act that damages his poor victim.
-But it is not acceptable for the victim to damage the purpetrator's honour and reputation by saying anything about it.
+As I have well experienced, it is perfectly acceptable for a rich or corporate perpetrator to commit a covert act that damages his poor victim.
+But it is not acceptable for the victim to damage the perpetrator's honour and reputation by saying anything about it.

 Everyone has the right to freedom of movement and residence within the borders of each State.

 Everyone has the right to leave any country, including his own, and to return to his country.